ebensing/gh-benchmarks/README.md

 keep `node app.js` running.

 Easiest: [Forever](https://github.com/nodejitsu/forever) - This isn't
 necessarily the most robust way of doing things, but it is pretty simple.
+I've even included a `start.sh` script which will take care of all the forever stuff for you.
+This is the recommended way of running gh-benchmarks.

 Probably Better: [upstart & monit](http://howtonode.org/deploying-node-upstart-monit)